baked-potata/React-Classes/notes.md

 ## Arrays with States.

 You can add values into an array but you cannot use any push or add method.
-You have to destructre the array, and then use a callback function to add the next item to the setState function. eg.
+You have to destructre the array, and then use a call-back function to add the next item to the setState function. eg.

 ```javascript